KQM-git/TCL/fluff/miscellaneous-entries.md

 * Completing a daily commission, however, CAN and WILL give Mystic Enhancement Ore, even exceeding the 9999 cap.

+## Maximum Original Resin
+Original Resin can go past the cap of 160, up to a cap of around 2000 Resin.

 ## Evidence Vault

 {% page-ref page="../evidence/fluff/miscellaneous-entries.md" %}